 Bobby specialises in the areas of police law, public law, human rights and civil liberties, malfeasance claims, prison law, information law, inquests, personal injury claims, employment law and professional misconduct.
 He accepts instructions in all of Chambers’ main practice areas.

-Bobby also regularly provides lectures of a range of topics including, recently: vetting, claims for stress at work, and police misconduct.
+Bobby also regularly provides lectures and training on a range of topics including, recently: claims for stress at work and police misconduct.

 Bobby was appointed to the Attorney General’s C Panel of Counsel in February 2017.